keith-dev/openbsd/src/distrib/i386/floppies/ramdisk/install.md

 	_done=0
 	echo
 	cat << \__md_prep_fdisk_1
-A single OpenBSD partition with id 'A6' should exist in the MBR.
+A single OpenBSD partition with id 'A6' ('OpenBSD') should exist in the MBR.
 All of your OpenBSD partitions will be contained _within_ this partition, including your swap space.
 In the normal case it should be the only partition marked as active.
 (Unless you are using a multiple-OS booter, but you can adjust that later.)
 Furthermore, the MBR partitions must NOT overlap each other.
 [If this is a new install, you are most likely going to want to type the following fdisk commands: reinit, update, write, quit.
 Use the 'manual' command to read a full description.]
 The current partition information is:

 __md_prep_fdisk_1